Michael Swaim: Small Beans

-As Small Beans has grown, more podcasts have been added.
-Small Beans also collaborates with Showing Up for Racial Justice on the podcast Bold (sometimes referred to as Bold: Conversations About Race), which focuses on racial justice issues and is produced by White People 4 Black Lives.
+As Small Beans has grown, more podcast series have been added.
 Additional content released through Small Beans includes Q&A podcast episodes, original rap songs written and performed by Swaim, access to various writings by Swaim (including screenplays and pitches for cancelled projects), behind-the-scenes livestreams, and Twitch streams.
-Small Beans has had a long-term goal of producing a short or feature film.

-A few months after launching Small Beans, Swaim began a relationship with BunnyEars.com, a humor website founded by Macaulay Culkin.
-Swaim has appeared on the Bunny Ears podcast and occasionally writes articles for the website.
-Culkin has been featured as a guest on Frame Rate.
+Small Beans collaborates with Showing Up for Racial Justice on the podcast Bold (sometimes referred to as Bold: Conversations About Race), which focuses on racial justice issues and is produced by White People 4 Black Lives.
+In December 2020, Small Beans began co-producing the podcast series Bewilderments & Scientifics with the Some More News media network.
+The following year, Small Beans began collaborating with the Gamefully Unemployed media network on two different podcast series: Star Trek: The Next Futurama, which began airing in April 2021, and Spielboys!, which began airing in October of that year.

+On March 7, 2020, Small Beans released a sketch comedy radio play titled Bean Town, which was written by Swaim, Epperson, and Greg Burke.
+A sequel, Bean Town II, was released on August 6, 2021.
+Swaim and Epperson both returned to write the script for Bean Town II.
+They also performed as voice actors in both installments of the series, as did Maggie Mae Fish, Cody Johnston, and Katie Willert.
+The first installment of Bean Town features additional voice acting from Burke, Tyler Brown, Noah Byrne, and Kelsey Hudgins, while Bean Town II features additional voice acting from David Christopher Bell, Adam Tod Brown, Adam Ganser, Sarah Griffith, Nick Kocher, Mark Little, Jeff May, Jacquis Neal, Teresa Lee, and Tom Reimann.

+Both recurring video series and stand-alone videos have been produced by Small Beans.
 In February 2018, Small Beans premiered its first video series, LifeHax; each episode is a zero-budget improvised spoof of do-it-yourself YouTube tutorials.
-LifeHax was followed in April of that year by the more expensive and high-concept series Disney Owns You, a sketch comedy series about corporate takeovers conducted by the Walt Disney Company.
+LifeHax was followed in April of that year by the more expensive and high-concept video series Disney Owns You, a sketch comedy series about corporate takeovers conducted by the Walt Disney Company.
 Another low-budget series, Family Meeting, followed in August; it stars former-Cracked members Cody Johnston and Katy Stoll, alongside Swaim, as siblings who reconnect over webcam.
-Stand-alone videos have been produced by Small Beans as well.